-For the past 20 years, I discovered Slovakian and Hungarian records on microfilm and decided to focus on reading microfilms and transcribe records in the Abauj-Torna regions of Hungary and Slovakia.
-I am happy to share my own family research with anyone from the same families from these villages.
-I also transcribe Hungarian census records, some church records from microfilm and research American records for a reasonable rate.
-I do maintain the 1869 census index that I developed for many villages in Abauj~Torna.
-I organized a one-name study for a surname in my family that goes back to 1600's in Slovakia.
-I am also in a registration process for a historic study of an extinct historic Hungarian village for the One Place Studies guild.
+For the past 25 years, I have been reading Hungarian records on microfilm and decided to focused on records in the Abauj-Torna region of Hungary and parts of Slovakia.
+I can also transcribe Hungarian census and church records as well as some American records for a reasonable rate.
+I organized a one-name study for a surname in my family that goes back to the 1600's in Slovakia.
+I am also in a registration process for a historic study of an extinct historic Hungarian village for the One Place Study guild.

-As for this website, I occasionally upload 1869 census transcriptions but mostly write some details of Hungarian research in hope of giving readers tips on doing their own Hungarian family.
+As for this website, I like to share some details of Hungarian research in hope of giving the readers tips in doing their own Hungarian family genealogy.

 This website is dedicated to my dear Mom.